MDMP: Multi-modal Diffusion for supervised Motion Predictions with uncertainty: Experiments and Results

 \subsection{Dataset}

 To train and evaluate our model, we use the HumanML3D~\cite{Guo2022a} dataset, which is the largest and most diverse collection of scripted human motions.
-It combines motion sequences from the HumanAct12~\cite{guo2020action2motion} and AMASS~\cite{Mahmood2019} datasets, processed to standardize the motions to 20 FPS with a maximum length of 10 seconds per sequence.
-HumanML3D comprises 14,616 motions with 44,970 descriptions, covering 5,371 distinct words, totaling 28.59 hours of motion data with an average length of 7.1 seconds and three textual descriptions per sequence.
+It combines motion sequences from the HumanAct12~\cite{Guo2020} and AMASS~\cite{Mahmood2019} datasets, processed to standardize the motions to 20 FPS with a maximum length of 10 seconds per sequence.
+HumanML3D comprises 14,616 motions with 44,970 descriptions, covering 5,371 distinct words, totaling 28.59 hours of motion data with an average length of 7.1s and three textual descriptions per sequence.
 The dataset is split for training and evaluation.
-For evaluation, we filter the set to include only motions longer than 3 seconds, allowing us to condition the models on 2.5 seconds of motion and predict at least 0.5 seconds into the future.
+For evaluation, we filter the set to include only motions longer than 3s, allowing us to condition the models on 2.5s of motion and predict at least 0.5s into the future up until more than 5s for longer recorded motions.
 After filtering, the evaluation set contains 4,328 out of the initial 4,646 motion sequences.